Numerous varieties of bows have existed, each offering its own distinct set of advantages and disadvantages.

 From hunting in a heavily concealed treestand to remaining tucked away within the confines of a blind, the size of a longbow can easily become impractical in a number of hunting situations.

 Best For Youth: Recurve Bow

 A recurve bow makes the best selection for youth archers for two reasons.
 The first of these reasons is that the sheer size of a longbow can create difficulty for individuals of small stature, leading to a less than enjoyable overall experience.

 Additionally, parents should consider starting their child with a recurve bow, as most youth leagues and events utilize recurve bows within their competitions.

 By allowing your child to become familiar with shooting a recurve bow, they are better prepared for what is ahead.

 - Recurve bows are utilized with most youth leagues

 Longbow Or Recurve?

-Though both a longbow and recurve bow are time-honored classics within the realm of archery, it appears that the recurve bow has a slight edge between the two varieties.
+Though both a longbow and recurve bow are time-honored classics within archery, the recurve bow appears to have a slight edge between the two varieties.

-No matter your personal preference, by choosing a bow specific to your needs, you will be well on your way to years of endless archery enjoyment.
+No matter your preference, choosing a bow specific to your needs will make you well on your way to years of endless archery enjoyment.